 Regional destination signage will alert drivers to the trailhead and riverfront access.

 RIVER AVENUE TRAILHEAD TIMELINE

 park masterplanning/proforma/developer RFP

-PennDOT's control of the 31st Street Bridge will make alterations difficult but other local communities have worked with similar constraint to invite people to their riverfront.
+Bridge will make alterations difficult keep the vocabulary simple across the many but other local communities have worked with similar constraint to invite people to their riverfront.